The Beat Generation of PoetswithCharles Upton

 Charles Upton's first books of poetry were published in 1968 and 1969 by Lawrence Ferlinghetti of City Light Books in San Francisco.
 He was then considered the youngest member of the "beat generation" as he was still in high school.
-He has subsequently written many books associated with the traditionalist school of spirituality including The Science of the Greater Jihad, System of the Antichrist, Vectors of the Counter-Initiation, Folk Metaphysics, Alien Disclosure Deception: The Metaphysics of Social Engineering, and Day and Night on the Sufi Path, and Dugin Against Dugin: A Traditionalist Critique of the Fourth Political Theory.
+He has subsequently written many books associated with the traditionalist school of spirituality including The Science of the Greater Jihad, Folk Metaphysics, Alien Disclosure Deception: The Metaphysics of Social Engineering, Day and Night on the Sufi Path, Dugin Against Dugin: A Traditionalist Critique of the Fourth Political Theory, System of the Antichrist and Vectors of the Counter-Initiation.
+He has currently completed an unpublished autobiography titled Giving Myself Away.
 His website is https://charles-upton.com/.

 Here he defines spiritual metaphysics as a structured approach with both an ontology and epistemology, designed to be tested in the contemplative and ritual practices of aspirants in different traditions.
 Because of its practical application and testing, it differs from conventional academic metaphysics.
 Spiritual metaphysics always starts with the ground of being, or the divine. [...]

 Here he describes several dreams and synchronicities that provided him with a personal window into the afterlife, particularly those involving his poetic mentor, Lew Welch, who died of a suicide.
 These examples illustrate his sense of how a soul might progress in the supersensible realm.
 He also points out that the premier metaphysician of the [...]